AguaClara/Textbook/Flow_Control_and_Measurement/ET_Design.rst

 Entrance Tank Design
 **************************************

-The water treatment plant must be protected from potentially damaging materials that could be carried from the watershed to the plant by the water.
-Typically there will be a large opening trash rack at the water source to prevent damage to the transmission line that carries water to the plant.
-There may also be a small sedimentation tank to remove sand and gravel before the water enters the transmission line.
-The trash rack and removal of sand and gravel is important for protection of the water treatment plant, but these protections are generally not sufficient.
-Excessive grit has historically caused maintenance challenges in some AguaClara plants by settling in the flocculator and the channel leading the sedimentation tanks.
-Steep mountain streams often overwhelm the sand and gravel removal system during storm events and thus depending on the watershed characteristics additional protection is required at the water treatment plant.
+Water treatment plants must be protected from potentially damaging materials that could be carried from the watershed to the plant by the water.
+There is typically a trash rack with large openings at the water source to prevent blockages and damage to the transmission line that converys water to the plant.
+A small grit chamber may also be installed to remove sand and gravel before the water enters the transmission line.
+This equipment is only able to provide preliminary protection of the water treatment plant, and is generally insufficient for surface water sources.
+Excessive sand and gravel have historically caused maintenance challenges in some AguaClara plants by settling in the flocculator and the sedimentation tank inlet channel.
+Source water from steep mountain streams often overwhelms the grit removal system during storm events with eroded sediment.
+Depending on the watershed characteristics, additional protection is often required to avoid failure modes downstream in the water treatment process.

 The specific design characteristics of a water treatment plant dictate the potential failure modes and hence the required protection.